 2. IND checks for completeness

-After the application has been received, the IND sends a letter of confirmation to the employer stating the date of receipt and the period within which a decision will be reached.
+After receiving the application, the IND sends a confirmation letter to the employer stating the date of receipt and the period within which a decision will be reached.

-The IND will check to see if the application is complete and if the fees have been paid.
-If any part of the application is incorrect or if documents are missing, the IND will contact the employer with instructions on how to complete the applications.
+The IND will check to see if the application is complete and all fees have been paid.
+If any part of the application needs to be corrected or documents need to be included, the IND will contact the employer with instructions on completing the applications.

 If the application has been submitted online, notifications from the IND will be sent via the My IND portal.